 on the details that enables buyers to accept those loftier promises.

-to vendors who deep down believe there's really nothing new, interesting, important or different in what they're bringing
+can be attributed to vendors who deep down believe there's really nothing new, interesting, important or different in

-to market.
-And all that fosters a certain laxity when it comes to satisfying the basic requirements of marketing.
-Meanwhile,
+what they're bringing to market.
+And all that fosters a certain laxity when it comes to satisfying the basic requirements